An agreement between leading food businesses to reduce food waste and related emissions across Aotearoa New Zealand’s food value chain

 This multi-year commitment provides a collaborative platform to showcase their dedication to climate action and implement change at scale.
 The initiative will benefit New Zealand by having businesses participate in a more efficient, productive and sustainable food system.

-Catherine Langabeer, Head of Sustainability, Countdown
+Catherine Langabeer, Head of Sustainability, Woolworths

 We are delighted to be part of the Kai Commitment.
 Every drop of milk is precious and being part of the Kai Commitment will bolster our existing efforts to reduce food waste.
 It will also enable engagement with other organisations that are committed to this, working together along the supply chain to ensure that as little food as possible is wasted.